Nebraska Labor Laws

 • Marital status

-Nebraska is one of the many US states that employ the “at-will” employment doctrine, which allows either the employer or the employee to terminate the employment for any reason, at any time.
-However, termination due to discrimination based on the previously listed requirements of the Fair Employment Practices Act (FEPA) is not permissible.
-It is considered wrongful termination to fire an individual based on their race, color, religion, sex, national origin, ancestry, disability, or marital status.
+Nebraska also employ the “at-will” employment doctrine, which allows either the employer or the employee to terminate the employment for any reason, at any time.
+However, termination due to discrimination based on the protected characteristics of FEPA or age is not permissible.
+Similarly, employers cannot terminate an employee at-will in violation of public policy.

 What Are the Key Labor Laws in Nebraska?